Change Orders for Contractors - Sign Before You Start

 Can I use email and a typed name as the signature?

 Yes, in most cases, under the federal E-SIGN Act and state UETA adoptions.
-Be aware that some states require a more robust audit trail (timestamps, IP addresses, document hash) for HIC contracts.
-DocuSign, Adobe Sign, and similar services produce that trail.
-A plain reply email with a typed name is enforceable but weaker.
+Where a state board, statute, or customer dispute turns on a signed buyer record before work starts, a stronger audit trail is safer: timestamp, signer identity, retained PDF, and a clear copy to the customer.
+DocuSign, Adobe Sign, and similar services usually make that record easier to defend.
+A plain reply email with a typed name can still be useful, but it is weaker.

 What if the customer refuses to sign?

 You stop work on the change.
-You do not stop work on the original contract; that would be abandonment.
+You do not stop work on the original contract; that can create its own abandonment argument.
 Send a written notice that the change is not authorized and that the original contract scope is what you will complete.
+If the refusal blocks safe or practical completion, use a formal notice sequence like Cure Periods, Notice of Default, and the Right to Cure before you consider suspending or terminating broader work.
 If the customer insists you do the extra without signing, get a witness, take photos of the request, and document everything in writing the same day.
-This is the moment when most small shops should pause and either get the signature or walk.
+This is the moment when most small shops should pause and either get the signature or remove the changed scope from the job.

 What about emergency change orders?